cristian-guerrero/legion-go-tricks/README.md

   - this issue has been fixed on NobaraOS 39, but version 39 hasn't been released yet
 - Due to a bug in gamescope, FPS often gets artificially capped by Steam at 144Hz.
 Usually it's 72fps
   - FPS limiter is also buggy on 144Hz
-  - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter
+  - workaround: [run script to set 60Hz](#force-enable-60hz), this will also fix the fps limiter at 60Hz
+  - you can still [force enable 144Hz](#force-enable-144hz-note-144hz-has-bugs), but note that it'll be buggy
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
    - You can workaround this issue via setting 60Hz, instructions [here](#force-enable-60hz)
 - Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO